grapevinegizmos/JsonParse/README.md

 =>"burrito"
 ````

-We can find out keys at any level of the document by using the `keys` method.
+Obtain the keys to any branch of the json document using the `keys` method.
 If the referenced element is a container of other elements, the keys it contains are returned by the keys method.
 If the element contains an array, '[]' is returned.
-Elements which return a scalar value will result in an undefined method error.
+If the keys method is called on an element whose value is a scalar, an undefined method error will result.

 ```
 `puts jp.specification.calzone.keys`